vanessa-sbq/PFL-Proj-2/README.md

 Say we want to move the White Piece that is in the slot (8, 2).
 Our board matrix index for that slot would be (0, 1).

-To determine translate between the two we can use (8 - BoardSize, 2 - 1) => (8 - 8, 2 - 1) which will indeed return (8, 1).
+To determine the translation between the two we can use (8 - BoardSize, 2 - 1) => (8 - 8, 2 - 1) which will indeed return (0, 1).

-The other predicate is **move/3** where uppon receiving a move it will verify if the move that was chosen is valid by calling the **is_valid_move/4** predicate.
+The other predicate is ``move/3`` where upon receiving a move it will verify if the move that was chosen is valid by calling the ``is_valid_move/4`` predicate.

-This predicate will then check from which edge the move originated from and temporarilly perform the move so we can call the **valid_move/3** predicate and check if the board that we created previously is valid or invalid.
+This predicate will then check from which edge the move was originated and temporarily perform the move so we can call the ``valid_move/3`` predicate and check if the board that we created previously is valid or invalid.

-After these checks if nothing fails we call the **apply_move/3** predicate which perfoms the move and returns a new board inside NewBoard.
+After these checks if nothing fails we call the ``apply_move/3`` predicate which perfoms the move and returns a new board inside NewBoard.

 ### User Interaction

-Our game has several menus and interaction.
+Our game has several menus and interactions.

 For every input that we receive we validate if we are receiving the expected type (receiving strings when we really want to receive integers), if the integer values are within the range that we specified and always allowing the user to re-input the value.